 George Koberwein was born in Vienna in 1820, the son of two Viennese actors.
 He studied in Paris in the early 1840s under the celebrated French painter Paul Delaroche and moved to London in 1859.
 The 1861 census records him for example, as living at 3, Acacia Place, Marylebone; a street which still contains several Victorian houses.
 His artist materials came from the well-known suppliers Newman, based in Soho Square.
 Queen Victoria herself described Koberwein as ‘such a useful good artist & pleasant person’.
 (RC 406223).
-Her journal contains four references to him from 1873-75.
-In February 1874, she sat to him in person at Osborne House; perhaps significantly, the date she did this was February 1874, the month she is recorded to have purchased his portrait of Princess Alix.
+She sat to him in person; perhaps significantly, the date she did this was February 1874, the month she is recorded to have purchased his portrait of Princess Alix.
 Koberwein continued to exhibit at the Royal Academy, the British Institution and the Society of British Artists from 1859 until the mid-1870s.
 He did not return to Vienna, but died in London, in 1876.

 There is no reference in the Queen’s journal to Koberwein’s painting the toddler Princess Alix; in fact, apart from recording her birth in 1872, the first mention of Princess Alix in the Queen’s journal does not properly occur until 1875.
 There is one photograph of Princess Alix of Hesse from 1874 in the Royal Photograph Collection; a half-length oval, it shows the toddler princess with short hair and a sash-tied short-sleeved dress.
 Made by the Darmstadt court photographer Carl Backofen, it is preserved in the many volumes of the albums entitled ‘Portraits of Royal Children’.